ryanlohyr/NUSDegs/docs/team/rohit.md

 - **Highlights:** Implementing this feature posed a significant challenge, requiring knowledge in API integration.
 The process involved incorporating external dependencies to handle JSON files, necessitating the conversion of data into a readable format for user display.
-Also learnt how to establish connections and send requests to APIs.
+Learnt how to establish connections and send requests to APIs.

 #### 2. ModuleWeekly Class

-- **Purpose:** The ModuleWeekly class serves the crucial purpose of storing information related to modules
-- scheduled in the current semester, specifically those displayed in the weekly timetable.
+- **Purpose:** The ModuleWeekly class serves the crucial purpose of storing information related to modules scheduled in the current semester, specifically those displayed in the weekly timetable.

-- **Highlights:** This class organizes and manages data relevant to the ongoing semester's modules.
-The implementation of the ModuleWeekly class enhances the program's ability to manage and display module-specific details within the context of the current semester.
+- **Highlights:**  The ModuleWeekly class enhances the program's ability to manage and display module-specific details within the context of the current semester.

 #### 3. Timetable Parser and Associated Functions

 - **Purpose:** The Timetable Parser, along with its associated functions (in Parser), is designed with the primary objective of parsing user arguments.

-This parsing facilitates the input of lessons for each module into the weekly timetable.
+- **Highlights:** This parsing facilitates the input of lessons for each module into the weekly timetable.

-- **Highlights:** This feature has a critical role in the integration of user-inputted lesson information into the program's weekly timetable.
-It ensures the accuracy and coherence of the data input process.

 ### Enhancements Implemented